 Dining on Campus

 Students may purchase lunch from office staff, or from the staff member who circulates to each classroom.
 Food is delivered to each classroom.
 Cold drinks are available during the day from the refrigerator in the barn or in the refrigerator in the Meadowview room (pay on the honor system), and picnic tables are available throughout the campus.
-The Dining Hall will be closed this summer.
+No meals available during the Fall, Winter and Spring sessions.

 You are welcome to bring your own lunch, however, if it needs to be refrigerated, bring a personal cooler.